GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-120/index.md

 To avoid overusing the previous term and better reflect the behavior, **Application** > **Preloading** has been renamed into **Speculative loads**.
 [Speculative loading](/blog/prerender-pages/) allows a [near-instant page load](/blog/prerender-pages/impact-of-prerendering) based on speculation rules that [you can define](/blog/prerender-pages/#the-speculation-rules-api) for your website to prerender and prefetch most navigated-to pages.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/NLwfnrJcNBqWmxZs6MKA.png", alt="The Speculative loads section of the Application panel.", width="800", height="549" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/CdENfLwkJdkkNJZPTvs4.png", alt="The before and after renaming preloading into speculative loading.", width="800", height="490" %}

 Additionally, the UI of the **Speculative loading** section has been enhanced over several previous versions.